Aeva/m.grl/docs/source/api_reference/m.graph.rst

     // Register a second render pass that will also draw the scene_graph please.pipeline.add(20, "graph_demo/fancy", function () {

-       // .tick() will have been called by the previous pipeline stage,
-       // so you shouldn't call it again.
-You can, however, call
-       // .draw() as many times as you like per frame.
-Both of these
+       // You can call .draw() as many times as you like per frame.
-       // pipeline stages are in the same "frame".
-You can take
+       // Both of these pipeline stages are in the same "frame".
+You
-       // advantage of this to do post processing effects with the
+       // can take advantage of this to do post processing effects with
-       // stencil buffer, shaders, and/or indirect rendering targets!
+       // the stencil buffer, shaders, and/or indirect rendering
+       // targets!

        scene_graph.draw();